ibhargav7/amfoss-tasks/README.md

 # task-amfoss

  This repository is created for joining in amFOSS club at Amrita Vishwa Vidyapeetam, Amritapuri.
 It consists of all the tasks which were completed.
-Unable to do all the tasks and completed some of the tasks upto to my level of knowledge.

 |  Task no.   |  Task Name   | Remarks                    |
 |:-----------:|:------------:|:--------------------------:|